Postpartum Anaemia – Symptoms, Causes and Treatment

 1. Poor Diet

-If the iron taken during or before pregnancy was insufficient, then it leads to postpartum anaemia.
+If the iron taken during or before pregnancy is insufficient, then it leads to postpartum anaemia.
 When pregnant, make sure you take 4.4 mg of iron per day.
 You can take iron supplements before conception and during pregnancy because food does not contain enough amounts of iron.
-Even before conception, if you have heavy blood loss during menstruation, you many lose iron.
+Even before conception, if you have heavy blood loss during menstruation, you may lose iron.

 2. Peripartum Blood Loss

 The iron reserves in the body deplete when there is a massive blood loss while giving birth.
 This can lead to anaemia after delivery.
-When the blood loss is higher, the risk of developing anaemia is also greater.
+When blood loss is higher, the risk of developing anaemia is also greater.
+Low haemoglobin after delivery can cause anaemia.

 3. Intestinal Diseases